FertiGen as proof-of-concept

 Given the rush to find a “cure for menopause”, isn’t it surprising that so few clinical trials are dedicated to study ovarian rejuvenation?
 The first–and so far, only–results submitted to NIH on this vital research field are from Team Sills.

-As our experience with platelet chemistry continues to grow here, some patients will occasionally mention PRP is being offered at other places, too.
-While those clinics always have slicker websites and bigger marketing budgets, none seemed to be doing any serious, structured research on ovarian PRP.
+As our experience with platelet chemistry continues to grow here, some patients will occasionally mention PRP is being offered by others, too.
+While those clinics seem to have slicker websites and bigger marketing budgets, none seem to be doing any serious, structured research on ovarian PRP.